Skip to content

 • arn:aws:iam::aws:policy/job-function/ViewOnlyAccess

 Moreover, some read-only additional permissions are needed for several checks, make sure you attach also the custom policy prowler-additions-policy.json to the role you are using.
+If you want Prowler to send findings to AWS Security Hub, make sure you also attach the custom policy prowler-security-hub.json.

 Azure

-Prowler for azure supports the following authentication types:
+Prowler for Azure supports the following authentication types:

 • Service principal authentication by environment variables (Enterprise Application)